 Under the Soil Contamination Countermeasures Law, if a manufacturing factory that uses certain hazardous materials ceases its operations, the owner, manager or occupant of the land (the landowner) must examine the land and test for contaminants.
 In addition, in the case of the development of a large area of land (at least 3,000 square metres), the developer must notify the appropriate local government authority at least 30 days before any change is made to the land.
-After receiving such notice, if the authority determines that the land may be contaminated in the manner designated by the Soil Contamination Countermeasures Law, it may order the land and conduct testing for contaminants if it determines that the land may harm the health of inhabitants in the neighbourhood through underground water or otherwise in the manner designated by the Soil Contamination Countermeasures Law.
+After receiving such notice, if the authority determines that the land may be contaminated in the manner designated by the Soil Contamination Countermeasures Law, it may order the landowner to investigate.
+The local government authority also may order a landowner to examine land and conduct testing for contaminants if it determines that the land may harm the health of inhabitants in the neighbourhood through underground water or otherwise in the manner designated by the Soil Contamination Countermeasures Law.
 If the result of an examination of the land reveals that the relevant regulations have not been met, local government authorities will designate the land as a contaminated area and require appropriate measures, including cleaning up the land, to prevent public health from being impaired.